yuwei-cao-git/DRI-EDIA-F4A/CONTRIBUTING.md

 1. First, describe what you're planning to do as a comment to the issue, (and this might mean making a new issue).

-    Check in with a couple of other members of the STEMM Role Models development team to ensure you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.
+    Check in with a couple of other members of the DRI-EDIA-F4A development team to ensure you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.

     [This blog][link_pushpullblog] is a nice explanation of why putting this work in up front is so useful to everyone involved.

-2. [Fork][link_fork] the [STEMM Role Models repository][link_stemmrolemodelsrepo] to your profile.
+2. [Fork][link_fork] the [DRI-EDIA-F4A repository][link_DRI-EDIA-F4Arepo] to your profile.

     You can now do whatever you want with this copy of the project.
 You won't mess up anyone else's work so you're super safe.